shokhie/Learning-python/project0/README.md

 If you want to understand it, think it as an endpoint for sending and receiving data across the network.

 ### Socket types
 + Datagram sockets - Connectionless sockets, which uses User Datagram Protocol(UDP).
 Used for making regular clients and servers.
 + Stream sockets - Connection-oriented sockets, which uses Transmission Control Protocol(TCP).
   Used for making regular clients and servers.
 + Raw sockets - Allow direct sending and receiving of ip packets without any protocol specific transport layer formatting.
 Used for **sniffing** and **injection**.
 Nmap uses raw sockets.

 ## Goals
 + Create a simple echo server to handle 1 client.
-  - Once you have created the server, there are many ways to process clients.
+  - Once you have created the server [socket](https://docs.python.org/3/howto/sockets.html#creating-a-socket) , you need some way to handle server clientsocket.There are generally 3 ways to handle clients
+    - dispatching a thread to handle clientsocket, create a new process to handle client
 + Create a Multi-Threaded echo server
 + Creare a Multi-Process echo server
 + Create a Non-blocking Multiplexed Echo Server using Select().